Reiningecho90/chances-discord-bot-public/README.md

 - Added new solution for data scoring, testing over the next 24 hours to see if it functions properly (10/23/2021)
 - Updated issue on data logging bugs (10/23/2021)
 - Updated github pages and security file (10/23/2021)
+- Working on a webhook solution for the data issue instead of a task event (10/24/2021)